Best things to do in Cancún

 Why go?
 Between May and September, the gentle giants come to the waters off Isla Mujeres and Cancún to feed on plankton.
 Eco Travel Mexico offers a tour from Cancún to where the Caribbean Sea meets the Gulf of Mexico, and the guides are naturalists and biologists.
 Or from Isla Mujeres, book a tour with one of the island's dive shops.

 What is it?
 A trendy restaurant with creative and inventive cuisine, inspired by travels around the world.

 Why go?
 Nomads Cocina & Barra serves creative dishes such as Mandarin ribs, cooked at 72 degrees for 12 hours in soy sauce, rice vinegar and ginger.
-Come for the food, stay for the hip-but-relaxed atmosphere, as plates of food head your way.
+Come for the food, stay for the hip-but-relaxed atmosphere.

 What is it?
 The Museo Sensorial del Tequila offers information about and a wide selection of – you guessed it – tequila!

 Why go?
 Because you're in Mexico, duh.
 Though the Tequila Museum is little more than a glorified gift shop, it's still worth a visit for hotel-room tequila or take-home bottles to stock your liquor cabinet.
 They don't have a website, but you can find it at Kukulcán shopping mall in the Hotel Zone.

 What is it?
 A Mexican restaurant where local products are prepared with French techniques and the menu changes daily.

 Why go?
 If you’re lucky enough to snag one of the few tables at Du Mexique, you’re in for a treat.
 Owner Sonya Grimond and chef Benjamín Ferra y Castell deliver personalized service in a cozy atmosphere where the focus is on experiencing food in unique and exciting combinations.